KushKapoor1234/RL-based-Real-Time-Bidding-optimisation/readme.md

 ## 10. Conclusion

-Team Ordinals presents a hybrid pipeline that combines:
+We present a hybrid pipeline that combines:

 1. **Ensemble Modeling** (using GBMs and Logistic Regression) for accurate CTR and CVR predictions.
 2. A **Reinforcement Learning (Modified FAB) strategy** for dynamic, real-time bid adjustments that optimize both ROI and resource utilization.